Theodora Skipitares

-Theodora Skipitares is a New York–based interdisciplinary artist.
+Theodora Skipitares is an American interdisciplinary artist, based in New York.
 Trained as a sculptor and theater designer, she began creating autobiographical solo performances in the late 1970s.
 She moved on to examine diverse social and political themes using a wide variety of puppets, of all sizes.
 She has created 26 original works featuring various forms of puppetry, original commissioned music, video, and documentary texts.

 Skipitares is Associate Professor of Art and Design Education at Pratt Institute in Brooklyn, New York, and has taught workshops in various U.S. universities as well as abroad, influencing many emerging artists.
 She has received grants from the National Endowment for the Arts, New York Foundation for the Arts, New York State Council on the Arts, and UNIMA (the International Puppetry Association), as well as a Guggenheim Fellowship, a Rockefeller Fellowship and a McKnight Playwriting Fellowship, among other honors.
 She won the American Theatre Wing's Henry Hewes Design Award in 1999, and her productions garnered two New York Innovative Theatre Awards in 2005.
 Her visual work has been exhibited widely in the U.S., Europe, and Asia.
 In 2014 her work was on view at the Whitney Museum of American Art in Rituals of Rented Island: Object Theater, Loft Performance, and the New Psychodrama.